MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/vm_SKUDifferences.md

 Enhanced Mode VM Connections are enabled by default on Windows Client hosts Intercept and VMBus throttling are disabled by default on Windows Client hosts

+# Guest Feature Differences #

+RemoteFX is only supported when running Windows Client Enterprise inside the virtual machine